 Co-organizers:

-Matthew P. Brown, associate professor, English Department and the UI Center for the Book
+Matthew P. Brown, associate professor, Department of English and the UI Center for the Book

 Nicholas Cladis, lecturer, the UI Center for the Book